City of San Francisco, California

 - San Francisco achieved the Kyoto Protocol target of reducing greenhouse gas emissions to 7% below 1990 levels.

 - The city reduced municipal, commercial and residential energy use in San Francisco by 45 MW—enough to power more than 45,000 SF households — through aggressive energy efficiency programs.

-- All public transportation in San Francisco runs on electricity or biodiesel.
+- All public transportation in San Francisco was running on electricity or biodiesel.

-- San Francisco has the most aggressive waste diversion rate, green building standards and electric vehicle program of any city in the U.S.
+- San Francisco had developed what it reported to be the most aggressive waste diversion rate, green building standards and electric vehicle program of any city in the U.S.

-- Virtually the entire municipal electricity load, about one-fifth of the total electricity need in the City, is met with carbon neutral hydropower.
+- Virtually the entire municipal electricity load, about one-fifth of the total electricity need in the City, was being met met with carbon neutral hydropower.

-- The federal government’s pending HomeStar energy efficiency incentive program, coupled with the City’s Energy Watch and Zero Energy Homes programs, is expected to dramatically reduce residential energy consumption.
+- The federal government’s pending HomeStar energy efficiency incentive program, coupled with the City’s Energy Watch and Zero Energy Homes programs, was expected to dramatically reduce residential energy consumption.

-- The City’s ten-year GoSolarSF solar incentive program is expected to triple the current amount of solar PV installed citywide by 2017.
+- The City’s ten-year GoSolarSF solar incentive program was expected to triple the current amount of solar PV installed citywide by 2017.

 - A 2009 Frank Foundation-funded study showed 30-100 MW of wave energy potential off the coast of San Francisco.
 Potentially large quantities of urban wind and offshore wind energy capacity are yet-to- be explored.